Skip to main content

 STEP SIX Secure all required signatures on the VSA from the visitor, visitor’s employer (if applicable), host scientist at NC State, and host scientist’s Department Head

 STEP SEVEN The fully signed agreement should be returned to group-visiting-scholars@ncsu.edu for final review and signature by the Vice-Chancellor for Research and Innovation.
-A pdf copy of the final signed VSA will be returned to the department/unit for their own records and a copy will be saved in ORI.
+A PDF copy of the final signed VSA will be returned to the department/unit for their own records, and a copy will be saved in ORI.

 Side notes:

-Visiting Scientist Agreement
+Visiting Researcher Agreement

 Visiting Scholar Questionnaire

-PINS
+PINS (or PD)

 • Title of research project

-• Deadline type: Target
+• Deadline Type: Target

 • F&A Rate: 52%